Pedrinho737/NetGarden-Proxy/README.md

-# NetGarden-Proxy
-Modern TCP/BSON proxy with GUI, packet inspection, spam filtering, and NetStrings decoding.
-Currently supports Pixel Worlds (Beta).

-To run Roxy, install the code (or just the .exe file) and execute it.

-Obsolete (Unless you want the sorce code.): (
-To run the proxy, do the following: "cd "Where you saved it:"\NetGarden-Proxy-main\NetGarden-Proxy-main" and then do: "python -m NetGarden.Main"

-And read the "Warning" tab; it's there in case you have an error with the libraries.)

-# NetGarden 🌱
+# NetGarden Proxy 🌱

 NetGarden is a modern TCP/BSON proxy and packet inspector with a real-time graphical interface.

-It allows developers and researchers to visualize, inspect, and analyze network traffic in a clean and intuitive environment.
+It allows developers, researchers, and enthusiasts to visualize, inspect, and analyze network traffic in a clean, structured, and intuitive environment.

 Currently in Beta.

 ---

+## Overview

+NetGarden provides a powerful proxy and inspection system designed for clarity, usability, and extensibility.
+It enables real-time traffic analysis with structured packet decoding and visual inspection tools.

+It currently supports Pixel Worlds protocol analysis and is designed to support additional protocols in future releases.

+---

 ## Features

-• Real-time TCP proxy
+- Real-time TCP proxy
-• Full BSON packet decoding
+- Full BSON packet decoding
+- NetStrings decoding support
-• Live packet inspector with structured view
+- Live packet inspector with structured visualization
-• Client and Server packet separation
+- Separate Client and Server packet streams
-• Packet linking (request ↔ response matching)
+- Request ↔ Response packet linking
-• Packet coloring and highlighting system
+- Packet highlighting and color coding
-• Spam / heartbeat packet filtering
+- Spam and heartbeat packet filtering
-• NetStrings decoding mode (Beta)
-• Built-in console and error viewer
+- Built-in console and error viewer
-• Auto-scroll and live packet updates
+- Auto-scroll and live updates
-• Modern GUI built with PySide6
+- Modern GUI built with PySide6

 ---

 ## Pixel Worlds Support

-NetGarden currently supports Pixel Worlds protocol analysis.
+NetGarden currently supports analysis of the Pixel Worlds protocol, including:

-It correctly handles:

-• Length-prefixed BSON packets
+- Length-prefixed BSON packets
-• NetStrings packet identifiers
+- NetStrings packet identifiers
-• Real-time traffic inspection
+- Real-time traffic inspection

-Future versions will support additional protocols.
+Support for additional protocols is planned.

 ---

+## Installation

+### Option 1 — Recommended (Executable)

+Download the latest executable from the Releases section and run:

+NetGardenProxy.exe

+No Python installation is required.

+---

+### Option 2 — Run from source

+Requirements:

+- Python 3.10+
+- PySide6
+- pymongo

+Install dependencies:

+pip install PySide6 pymongo

+Run the proxy:

+python -m NetGarden.Main

+---

+## Project Structure

+NetGarden/
+├── CORE/
+├── GUI/
+└── Main.py

+---

 ## Current Status

-NetGarden is in Beta.
+NetGarden is currently in Beta.

-Core proxy and inspection systems are stable.
+Core proxy and packet inspection systems are stable.

-More features are planned, including:

-• Protocol plugins
+Planned features include:

+- Protocol plugin system
-• Packet editing and injection
+- Packet editing and injection
-• Advanced filtering
+- Advanced filtering tools
-• Traffic recording and replay
+- Traffic recording and replay
-• Multi-game support
+- Multi-protocol support

 ---

+## Tech Stack

+- Python
+- PySide6 (GUI)
+- TCP sockets
+- BSON decoding
+- pymongo BSON utilities

+---

 ## Purpose

-NetGarden was designed as a clean and powerful alternative to traditional packet proxies.
+NetGarden was created as a modern, clean, and extensible alternative to traditional packet proxy tools.

 It focuses on:

-• Clarity
+- Clarity
-• Performance
+- Performance
-• Usability
+- Usability
-• Extensibility
+- Extensibility

----

-## Tech Stack

-Python
-PySide6
-TCP sockets
-BSON decoding

 ---